-Housing enforcement officers have always been at potential risk of verbal abuse and physical violence from members of the public, but I genuinely believe that stab resistant vests can effectively help reduce the risk of such officer being harmed.
+Housing enforcement officers have always been at potential risk of verbal abuse and physical violence from members of the public.

 Frontline housing officers carry out a range of highly sensitive work, such as collecting rent arrears and dealing with anti-social behaviour and sometimes very ‘intense’ neighbour disputes.
 They often have to deliver unwelcome messages, perhaps turning down a housing application, or a request for a repair which is the resident’s responsibility.
 I strongly believe that concealable or overtly worn stab resistant vests can help protect these professionals when being attacked by those expressing their anger via physical action.

-The question we need to ask ourselves is what can and should be done to create the highest possible chance of these housing officers coming home at the end of the shift… unharmed?
+The question we need to ask ourselves is what can and should be done to create the highest possible chance of these housing officers coming home at the end of their shift… unharmed?

-In a survey of 200 social landlords carried out by the Chartered Institute of Housing’s journal Inside Housing, a shocking total of 8,898 assaults on front-line housing staff were reported between January 2009 and April 2012.
-Please take a moment and read all about this very interesting survey and story: “All in a day’s work”
+In a survey of 200 social landlords carried out by the Chartered Institute of Housing’s journal Inside Housing, a shocking total of 8,898 assaults on front-line housing staff were reported between January 2009 and April 2012, but please let us not overlook those assaults that remain unreported for whatever reasons.

-In case you are just as busy as I am, here is a very small ‘chunk’ of this great article:
+Here is just a very small ‘chunk’ of this great article:

 “The research also reveals the number of assaults that occurred between January 2009 and the end of March this year.
 There were 8,898 verbal and physical assaults reported by housing staff of the 223 organisations that responded to our requests – roughly eight a day across the UK.